PPBDS/tutorial.helpers/vignettes/instructions.md

 * The three code chunks are always followed by a triple hash.
 We want students to pause after they have submitted their answers so that they are more likely to consider the output from their submission before moving on.

-* The last part of an Exercise is the End, our main opportunity to drop some knowledge.
+* The last part of an Exercise is the end, our main opportunity to drop some knowledge.
 See the [Knowledge Drops](#kd) section for extensive discussion.

 * The last part of the Section is another knowledge drop.
 It is not another Exercise.
 It is just a knowledge drop after the last Exercise which tries to take a broader overview.
 It is often separated from that last Exercise by a simple `###`.
 Again, this can't be more than a sentence or two.
 But it should be more substantive than a simple "Good job."
 Recall the 10,000 items which we want to mention.
 For example, if the Section has involved creating a scatter plot, then the last Exercise will be putting the final touches on that scatter plot.
 The knowledge drop should be something about scatter plots in general, not a minor point about the particular scatter plot which the student has just created.